Pre Dentistry, Pre Medicine, Pre Physician Assistant, and Pre Veterinary Medicine

 Aaron Terranova, Associate Professor, Department of Kinesiology

-Students should declare the appropriate Preprofessional interest track, upon which they will be assigned to a member of this committee for assistance in planning their program of study as their secondary advisor.
-They will also be automatically enrolled in the Preprofessional Programs group in Canvas, which will provide resources and communication about upcoming events, opportunities, and deadlines.
+Students should declare the appropriate Pre-professional interest track by using the form provided on our SpartanConnect website (https://spartancentral.uncg.edu/forms/pre-professional-interest-tracks/).
+Students with these declared interest tracks will be assigned to a member of this committee to assist in planning their program of study as their secondary advisor.
+They will also be automatically enrolled in the (ORG) Pre-professional Programs group in Canvas, which will provide resources and communication about upcoming events, opportunities, and deadlines.

 The admission requirements vary slightly among the various schools and programs.
-For specific information students should review the websites of the medical, dental, and veterinary medical schools that they are interested in applying to.
+For specific information students should review the websites of the medical, dental, and veterinary medical schools to which they are interested in applying.
 Other sources of information are current volumes of Medical School Admission Requirements and Admission Requirements of American Dental Schools.

-The achievement of outstanding academic credentials should not be accomplished at the cost of totally sacrificing extracurricular activities.
-Most professional programs prefer students who have participated in nonacademic activities and actively pursued a range of interests.
+The achievement of outstanding academic credentials should not be accomplished at the expense of sacrificing extracurricular activities.
+Professional programs prefer students who have actively pursued their interests, especially in the areas of leadership, service to under-served populations, and clinical or health-related experiences.
+(Physician assistant and veterinary medicine schools require specified hours of clinical care experiences for competitive application.)

-In addition to the core of preparatory courses, virtually all professional schools require some form of standardized test prior to consideration of a student’s admission application.
-These tests are usually taken in the spring before application is made.
-Medical schools require the Medical College Admission Test (MCAT), dental schools the Dental Admission Test (DAT), and veterinary schools the Graduate Record Examination (GRE) Aptitude Test.
+In addition to course work, virtually all professional schools require some form of standardized test prior to consideration of a student’s admission application.
+These tests are usually taken in the spring before application is made in early summer.
+Medical schools require the Medical College Admission Test (MCAT), dental schools the Dental Admission Test (DAT), and veterinary medicine schools and physician assistant schools the Graduate Record Examination (GRE) Aptitude Test.

-Applications to professional schools are made a year before expected matriculation, usually between June 15 and November 15.
-This means that the course work included on the standardized entrance test must be completed by the end of the junior year of college in order to move straight from college to professional schools without a “gap” year.
-Early application is strongly recommended, as interviews and acceptances go first to the earliest applicants.
+Applications to professional schools are made a year before expected matriculation, usually between June and October.
+This means that the course work included on the standardized entrance test must be completed by the end of the junior year of college in order to move straight from college to professional schools the following August without a “gap” year.
+With this being said, students should be aware that completing requirements to apply after the senior year would allow them to spread out the required courses, pursue minors or second majors, or study abroad, which may increase the success of students in admissions to professional schools.
+In the application year, early application to professional schools (by August 1) is strongly recommended, as interviews and acceptances go first to the earliest applicants.
+(Physician assistant schools start in either August or January, so their application cycle begins in April.)

-The American Medical College Application Service (AMCAS) is the agent for allopathic medical schools, the American Association of Dental Schools Application Service (AADSAS) is the agent for many dental schools, the American Association of Colleges of Osteopathic Medicine (AACOMAS) is the agent for oesteopathic schools, and the Central Application Service for Physician Assistants (CASPA) is the agent for physician assistant schools.
-The Veterinary Medical College Application Service (VMCAS) is the agent for most veterinary medical schools.
-Application information is available from the committee.
-Veterinary, medical, and dental schools not subscribing to one of the application services must be contacted individually.
+Professional school applications are made directly to Centralized Application Services for each type of graduate program.
+The American Medical College Application Service (AMCAS) is the agent for allopathic medical schools, the American Association of Dental Schools Application Service (AADSAS) is the agent for many dental schools, the American Association of Colleges of Osteopathic Medicine (AACOMAS) is the agent for oesteopathic medical schools, the Central Application Service for Physician Assistants (CASPA) is the agent for physician assistant schools and the Veterinary Medical College Application Service (VMCAS) is the agent for most veterinary medical schools.
+Application information is available from those services directly and through the Canvas Pre-professional Programs group resources.
+Medical, dental, PA and vet schools not subscribing to the centralized application service must be contacted individually.

-Students interested in other post college health careers such as Optometry, Podiatric Medicine, Chiropractic Medicine, Genetic Counseling, etc. should declare a Preprofessional second major, to be assigned a member of the Health Careers Advisory Committee for assistance in planning their programs of study.
+Students interested in other post college health careers such as Optometry, Podiatric Medicine, Chiropractic Medicine, Genetic Counseling, etc. are encouraged to declare a Pre-medicine interest track as well, to have access to the resources and Health Careers Advisory Committee for assistance in planning their programs of study.

 Allopathic and osteopathic medical schools generally require the categories below.